 You can also browse commit history and source code on the GitHub MySQL site.

-If you see changes or code that you have a question about, ask on the MySQL Community Slack.
-For information about contributing a patch, see Contributing to MySQL Server.
+If you see changes or code that you have a question about, ask on MySQL Community Slack.

 After you have cloned the MySQL Git repository and have checked out the branch you want to build, you can build MySQL Server from the source code.
 Instructions are provided in Chapter 2, Installing MySQL Using a Standard Source Distribution, except that you skip the part about obtaining and unpacking the distribution.